MLBZ521/JamfProPrinterTool/README.md

 ## How to setup

 Obviously, Python 3 and the above required Libraries will be required on any system that runs this script.
 You can deploy a relocatable Python framework to support this.
-See Gregg Neagle's Relocatable Framework and the MacAdmins Python for details.
+See Greg Neagle's [Relocatable Python Framework](https://github.com/gregneagle/relocatable-python) and the [MacAdmins Python](https://github.com/macadmins/python) for details.

 Then you'll need a Jamf Pro Account with CRUD to the Printer Object type.